 Do you play casually or you’re in Clubs/Tournaments?

-For club and actual “athletes”, the options come down to a very few paddles.
+For clubs and actual “athletes”, the options come down to very few paddles.
 Power is compulsory, for which the core should be thick and the surface should hold the ball well.
 And yes, you’d need to increase the budget otherwise you’ll forever wonder why you can’t get on your opposites.
 And I didn’t mean spending a ton and getting an “advanced paddle” on the first ladder.
-Nay, never do that.
+Nay, never does that.
 Depending on your skill, narrow down your options, and then choose the paddle with the right blend of elements, i.e., control, power, or forgiveness.

 Do you prefer power or Control?